madeso/postertester/readme.md

 ![Compare dialog comparing 2 requests from 2 different groups](data/compare.png)

 ## Possible some time in the future
-* Solarized light + dark theme
-* Script tests and input "wizards" with .net?
+* Optio to send more than json
 * Option to send compact json
-* Serial and parallel attacks (needs test)
 * Use output from one request as input to another
+* Script tests and input "wizards" with .net?
 * Commandline to run tests
+* Serial and parallel attacks (needs test)
+* Solarized light + dark theme
 * Cross platform
 * More features to the requests input
 * Login options (auth0 etc...)